-This anthology presents articles from the Journal of Asian Martial Arts that are related to the theme of change.
+This Via Media anthology presents articles from the Journal of Asian Martial Arts that are related to the theme of change.
 This does not mean that the authors are writing solely about philosophic ideas such as yin-yang, taiji, five phases (wuxing), or the eight hexagrams (bagua).
 From the content of these articles you will see how the views, needs, purposes and understandings of Chinese martial arts have changed over the centuries.
 By expounding on these themes, each author demonstrates how the actual practice of martial arts has changed in tandem with these fluctuating views.
+This is a valuable Via Media book for serious gongfu practitioners.

 Chinese Martial Arts: Changing Views and Practices